-During a trip to Poland over the Christmas period, I really struggled with the temperatures.
-Despite there being glorious sunshine almost every day we were there, Poland temperatures hardly rose above 3°.
-Day times were just about doable, but the Polish winter nights aren’t forgiving.
+During a trip over the Christmas period, I really struggled with the temperatures.
+Despite there being glorious sunshine almost every day, the temperatures hardly rose above 3°.
+The daytime was just about doable, but the Polish winter nights weren’t forgiving.

 Choosing the right winter jacket is vital when traveling to Poland in winter.
-My recommendations for winter jackets don’t come cheap, but it’s an investment piece you’ll wear time and time again.
+My recommendations for winter jackets don’t come cheap, but good quality outerwear will ward off any cold snpas.
+On top of this, it’s a piece you’ll wear time and time again.

-Canada Goose is a retailer specialising in premium outerwear — made in Canada — designed for arctic temperatures.
-Its range will ward off any winter freezing winds and keep you looking stylish at the same time.
+Canada Goose is a retailer specializing in premium outerwear — made in Canada — designed for arctic temperatures.

 For men, the Canada Goose Emory Parka Coat is a good fit for the Polish winter.
 It’s 100% duck down and crafted with their Arctic Tech water and wind-resistant fabric.
 It has a removable fur trim on the hood and can also take temperatures as low as -25°.